tumido/llm-d-deployer/quickstart/README-minikube.md

-# llm-d Quick Start
+# llm-d Quick Start - Minikube

-Getting Started with llm-d on Kubernetes.
+Getting Started with llm-d on minikube.

-This guide will walk you through the steps to install and deploy llm-d on a Kubernetes cluster, using an opinionated flow in order to get up and running as quickly as possible.
+This guide will walk you through the steps to install and deploy llm-d on a minikube cluster, using an opinionated flow in order to get up and running as quickly as possible.

 ## Client Configuration